To Survive, These Animals Must Lose Their Camouflage

 Since the 1980s, ecologists have worried about how global warming will wreck the delicate seasonal timing of animals and plants.
 They fret about the decline of honeybees, about early flowerings and late frosts, about migratory birds arriving too early in the spring to help trees spread their seeds.
 But it can be hard to tell how much climate change is responsible for these ills, since so many of them can also be tied to pollution, deforestation, or overhunting.

-A decade ago, Mills—a bearded, genial professor at the University of Montana who has worked with arctic foxes in Sweden and snow leopards in the Himalayas—realized that the threat facing snowshoe hares and other color-changing animals wasn’t so complex.
+A decade ago, Mills—a bearded, genial professor at the University of Montana who has worked with Arctic foxes in Sweden and snow leopards in the Himalayas—realized that the threat facing snowshoe hares and other color-changing animals wasn’t so complex.
 “The [success of the] trait is 100 percent determined by climate,” he told me.

 But across the 21 species who can change their winter coat color, there are both “brown morphs” and “white morphs”—something determined totally by genetics.
 White morphs grow white fur in the winter, and brown morphs retain their summertime color year-round.
 For both morphs, hares are more likely to survive the winter if the color of their coat matches their local climate.
 As Ben Zuckerberg, a professor of ecology at the University of Wisconsin, puts it, winter coat color has huge “fitness consequences.”

 In fact, hares often don’t even realize that they’re mismatched to their environment.
 In the 1990s, Mills realized this while doing field work near the Canadian border.
-“As I wandered around in the fall and spring, I started to see more and more of these white lightbulbs hopping around the forest,” he told me.
+“As I wandered around in the fall and spring, I started to see more and more of these white light bulbs hopping around the forest,” he told me.

 “They don’t run away.
 It’s sitting there, glowing white on brown, totally still, and you’re five feet away,” he said.
 “It’s almost embarrassing, like you walked in on someone in the shower.
 You want to turn your eyes away and say, Dude, you are so not camouflaged right now.”

 Since evolutionary success and coat color are so closely correlated, Mills began to wonder whether conservationists could harness evolution to save the animals.
-If climate and evolution conspired to promote the trait, maybe they can also be used to demote it?
+If climate and evolution conspired to promote the trait, maybe they can also be used to demote it.

 “It’s essentially a law of biology that the most rapid evolution will occur in places that have the most variation,” he said.
 The key is finding areas where there is variation—which means, in this case, places where there are individuals with both brown-winter and white-winter coats.
 Mills calls these areas the “polymorphic zones.”
 If these polymorphic zones are identified and preserved, Mills thinks evolution will take its course and the brown morphs will proliferate, helping the species to survive.

-But for most of these species, there had never been any precise mapping of where different coat colors co-habitated.
+But for most of these species, there had never been any precise mapping of where different coat colors cohabitated.
 Mills and his colleagues would have to make it themselves.
 So they fanned out to 26 natural-history museums around the world.
-They searched through the collections—physical archives of preserved pelts and taxidermy—to figure out where the two coat colors co-existed with each other.
+They searched through the collections—physical archives of preserved pelts and taxidermy—to figure out where the two coat colors coexisted with each other.

 At first, they tried to find the polymorphic zones of all 21 camouflage-changing species.
-But despite examining more than 3,000 objects, the team found that there weren’t enough samples to find polymorphic zones for most of the creatures.
+But despite examining more than 3,000 specimens, the team found that there weren’t enough samples to find polymorphic zones for most of the creatures.
 They could only refer to samples of animals collected during winter, whose precise location was known.
 Since the bulk of most natural-history archives were collected near the turn of the 20th century, such specificity can be scarce.
-(But there are perks that history: One of the samples used in the study was collected by former President Teddy Roosevelt.)
+(But there are perks to that history: One of the samples used in the study was collected by former President Teddy Roosevelt.)

 Ultimately, they located the polymorphic zones for eight species: the Arctic fox, three types of weasel, and four types of hare.
-It’s a mammal-heavy list—it doesn’t include the one bird whose coat also changes with the weather—but Mills insists that’s okay.“Mammals in general are not very highly tuned for self-awareness of—fashion.
+It’s a mammal-heavy list—it doesn’t include the one bird whose feathers also change with the weather—but Mills insists that’s okay.“Mammals in general are not very highly tuned for self-awareness of—fashion.
 I won’t put humans in this category,” he said.

 “If you compare mammals to birds, birds have all this gaudy wild coloration—the females have coloration, and the males have coloration often even more spectacularly—and that’s because the mating system of birds is often about female choice.”